monte-language/monte/docs/source/modules.rst

 Module Declaration Syntax
 -------------------------

-Module files start with a **module header**, which is a declaration of the form::
+Module files start with a :dfn:`module header`, which is a declaration of the form::

     imports => dependency1, => dependency2, ...